adgeli/The_Supply_Blockchain/source_code/Supply_Chain_User_Guide.md

-# Sending a Transaction via the Multi-Blockchain Wallet
+# Setting Up the Supply Chain Smart Contract

-This guide provides instruction on how to set up a `Supply Chain` Block chain that will create any number of shipping contracts that will report on the current shipping status of the contract and log shipment or stage payments.
+This guide provides instruction on how to set up a `Supply Chain` Block chain that will create any number of shipping contracts.
+In the contracts you will be able to  report on the current shipping status of the contract and log shipment or stage payments.
 The contract has set up to employ the interfaces, contracts, and utilities related to the [ERC721 Non-Fungible Token Standard](https://eips.ethereum.org/EIPS/eip-721).

 ---